‘Essential’ workers and businesses: Here’s how Washington Gov. Inslee’s ‘stay at home’ order defines them in a time of coronavirus

 - Protective services workers responsible for mission critical functions in state institutions, programs, and community facilities, including homeless shelters.

-Essential Workforce – Public Works
+Essential Workforce: Public works

 - Workers who support the operation, inspection, and maintenance of essential dams, locks and levees